Lead Collaboration in the Healthcare Community to Improve Patient Care.

-From 2016 to Present, IHDE has successfully launched Immunization Gateways, Direct Messaging, and is collaborating with SHIP and Healthy Connections in order to improve the speed, quality, safety, and cost of patient care statewide.
+From 2016 to 2018, IHDE has successfully launched Immunization Gateways, Direct Messaging, and has collaborated with a State Health Innovation Plan (SHIP) and Medicaid Healthy Connections in order to improve the speed, quality, safety, and cost of patient care statewide.

 Located in Boise, Idaho, our staff consists of an ever expanding, dynamic team whose primary goal is to improve coordination of care and reduce healthcare costs for all.
 Click here for a list of executive leadership and how to contact us.